sighupio/module-ingress/docs/COMPATIBILITY_MATRIX.md

 - :warning: : module version: `v1.12.X` and Kubernetes Version: `1.23.x`.
 It works as expected.
 Marked as a warning because it is not officially supported by [SIGHUP](https://sighup.io).
 - :x:: module version: `v1.12.0` has a known bug breaking upgrades.
 Please do not use.
 - :x:: module version: `v1.12.1` has a known bug breaking upgrades.
 Please do not use.
+- :warning: : module version: `v4.1.0` with ingress-nginx `v1.13.1` may experience pod stabilization issues depending on environment-specific proxy buffer configurations.
+Impact varies by environment.
+Upgrade to `v4.1.1` with ingress-nginx `v1.13.3` to resolve.
+See [upstream issue #13672](https://github.com/kubernetes/ingress-nginx/issues/13672).

 ## Legacy versions